Jim Thompson (writer): Early work

 Thompson began writing early, and he published a few short pieces while still in his mid-teens.
 He was intelligent and well-read, but had little interest in or inclination towards formal education.
 For about two years during prohibition in Fort Worth, Texas, Thompson worked long and often wild nights as a bellboy while attending school in the day.
 He worked at the Hotel Texas.
 One biographical profile reports that "Thompson quickly adapted to the needs of the hotel's guests, busily catering to tastes ranging from questionable morality to directly and undeniably illegal."
 Bootleg liquor was ubiquitous, and Thompson's brief trips to procure heroin and marijuana for hotel patrons were not uncommon.
 He was soon earning up to $300 per week more than his official $15 monthly wage.

 He smoked and drank heavily, and at age 19 he suffered a nervous breakdown.
 In 1926, Thompson began working as an oilfield laborer.
 In the oil fields, he met Harry McClintock, a musician, as well as a member and organizer for Industrial Workers of the World, who recruited him into the union.
-With his father he began an independent oil drilling operation that was ultimately unsuccessful.
+With his father, he began an independent oil drilling operation that was ultimately unsuccessful.
 Thompson returned to Fort Worth, intending to attend school and to write professionally.

-Thompson's autobiographical "Oil Field Vignettes" was published in 1929 (found in March 2010 by history recovery specialist Lee Roy Chapman).
+Thompson's autobiographical "Oil Field Vignettes" was published in 1929 (published again in First Fiction: An Anthology of the First Published Stories by Famous Writers in 1994, and then discovered in March 2010 by history recovery specialist Lee Roy Chapman who helped bring wider attention to the story).
 He began attending the University of Nebraska the same year as part of a program for gifted students with "untraditional educational backgrounds".
-However by 1931, he dropped out of school.
+However, by 1931, he dropped out of school.

 For several years, Thompson occasionally wrote short stories for various true crime magazines.
 Generally, he wrote about murder cases about which he had read in newspapers, but using a first person voice.
 In this era, he wrote other pieces for various newspapers and magazines, usually as a freelancer, but occasionally as a full-time staff writer.
 His 1936 "Ditch of Doom," published in Master Detective magazine, was selected by the Library of America in the early 21st century for inclusion in its two-century retrospective of American writing for true crime.

 In the early 1930s, Thompson worked as the head of the Oklahoma Federal Writers' Project, one of several New Deal programs intended to provide work for Americans during the Great Depression.
 Louis L'Amour, among others, worked under Thompson's direction in this project.
 Thompson joined the Communist Party in 1935 but left the group by 1938.